-8.1 Further information on personnel costs
+8.0 Appendix - further information on personnel costs

-8.1.1 Universities and research institutions
+8.1 Universities and research institutions

 Employees of universities are not paid from the public budget, but from the global budget of the university concerned and are thus eligible for funding.
 Non-university research institutions are also responsible for their own budgets and are eligible for funding.
 Basically the general provisions regarding the establishment of personnel costs also apply to university and non-university research institutions.

 Therefore, the costs of university employees are eligible for funding.

-8.1.2 Upper limits of personnel costs
+8.2 Personnel costs